awsdocs/amazon-elasticache-docs/doc_source/redis/backups-seeding-redis.md

 1. Follow the instructions for creating an Amazon S3 bucket in [Creating a Bucket](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-bucket.html) in the *Amazon Simple Storage Service Console User Guide*\.

    The name of your Amazon S3 bucket must be DNS\-compliant\.
-Otherwise, ElastiCache cannot access your backup file\.
+Otherwise, ElastiCache can't access your backup file\.
 The rules for DNS compliance are:
    + Names must be at least 3 and no more than 63 characters long\.
    + Names must be a series of one or more labels separated by a period \(\.\) where each label:
      + Starts with a lowercase letter or a number\.
      + Ends with a lowercase letter or a number\.
      + Contains only lowercase letters, numbers, and dashes\.
-   + Names cannot be formatted as an IP address \(e\.g\., 192\.0\.2\.0\)\.
+   + Names can't be formatted as an IP address \(for example, 192\.0\.2\.0\)\.

-   We strongly recommend that you create your Amazon S3 bucket in the same region as your new ElastiCache for Redis cluster\.
-This approach will ensure the highest data transfer speed when ElastiCache reads your \.rdb file from Amazon S3\.
+   We strongly recommend that you create your Amazon S3 bucket in the same AWS Region as your new ElastiCache for Redis cluster\.
+This approach makes sure that the highest data transfer speed when ElastiCache reads your \.rdb file from Amazon S3\.
-**Security Advisory**
+**Note**
-To keep your data as secure as possible, make the permissions on your Amazon S3 bucket as restrictive as you can while still allowing the bucket and its contents to be used to seed your new Redis cluster\.
+To keep your data as secure as possible, make the permissions on your Amazon S3 bucket as restrictive as you can\.
+At the same time, the permissions still need to allow the bucket and its contents to be used to seed your new Redis cluster\.

 **To add a folder to an Amazon S3 bucket**

 1. Sign in to the AWS Management Console and open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.

-1. Choose the name of the bucket you will upload your \.rdb file to\.
+1. Choose the name of the bucket to upload your \.rdb file to\.

 1. Choose **Create folder**\.